Pierre Loeb: Postwar

 After the end of the war, Loeb returned to Paris and recovered his gallery, though not without difficulty.
 He organized a sensational exhibition of drawings by Antonin Artaud (1947).
-After that, he focused with great energy on abstract painting, exhibiting works by the artist group CoBrA and the École de Paris, as well as by individual artists such as Maria Helena Vieira da Silva, Zao Wou-Ki, and Camille Bryen.
+After that, he focused with great energy on abstract painting, exhibiting works by the artist group CoBrA and the École de Paris, as well as by individual artists such as Maria Helena Vieira da Silva, Zao Wou-Ki, Constantin Georges Macris, and Camille Bryen.

-In 1957 he married Agathe Vaito.
+In 1957, he married Agathe Vaito.

-In 1964 Pierre Loeb died one of the most famous art dealers and gallery owners of modernism.
+In 1964, Pierre Loeb died, acknowledged as one of the most famous art dealers and gallery owners of modernism.
 He rests in the Cimetière Montparnasse (28th Division).
-The grave is adorned with a granite sculpture entitled La Roue (The Wheel) by Hans Arp from 1965.
+His grave is adorned with a granite sculpture entitled La Roue (The Wheel) by Hans Arp, from 1965.

 Family

-Pierre Loeb was the brother of photographer Denise Colomb (1902-2004).
+Pierre Loeb was the brother of photographer Denise Colomb (1902–2004).
 His son Albert Loeb (b.
 1932) owned a gallery in New York City from 1958 to 1971 and opened a gallery in 1966 until February 2015 existing gallery in Paris.
 Pierre Loeb's grandchildren are the chanson singer, actress and director Caroline Loeb (* 1955) and the actor Martin Loeb (* 1959).